edwrdq/edwrdq/README.md

    ![Lemlib](https://img.shields.io/badge/-Lemlib-00c852?logo=&style=for-the-badge)

 ## Work Experience -
-  Built a eCommerce website for a local business that sells jewelry & other similar items - [Dali Bisuteria](http://dalibisuteria.com/)
+  Built a eCommerce website for a local business that sells jewelry & other similar items - the business shifted their focus to in-person sales.

 ## Workspace Setup